-Autopilot will only operate when the cutting head rear roller is ground.
+Autopilot will only operate when the cutting head rear roller is in contact with the ground.

 If the machine is going to be used for long periods of time at hedge cutting it is recommended to remove the Autopilot assembly between the dipper arm and head and replace with standard head bracket (Part No. 1777315A).